grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6/300 Analyze results.md

 </CodeGroup>

-Run the test with small number of iterations and output the results to `results.json`:
+Run the test with small number of iterations and output the results to `results.json`.

 ```bash
 k6 run multiple-flows.js --out json=results.json --iterations 10
 ```

-Look for the custom trend metrics in the end-of-test console summary:
+Look for the custom trend metrics in the end-of-test console summary.

 ```bash
 coinflip_duration..............: avg=119.6438  min=116.481  med=118.4755 max=135.498  p(90)=121.8459 p(95)=123.89565
 contacts_duration..............: avg=125.76985 min=116.973  med=120.6735 max=200.507  p(90)=127.9271 p(95)=153.87245
 ```

 You can also query custom metric results from the JSON results.
-For example, to get the aggregated results as:
+For example, to get the aggregated results as.

 <CodeGroup labels={["Average", "Min", "Max"]} lineNumbers={[false]} showCopyButton={[true]} heightTogglers={[true]}>